information

 1. 1.
 Three business days after the right to an administrative appeal is triggered, if the period during which the appellant may request an administrative appeal is less than 15 days; or

 2. 2.
-Ten business days after the right to an administrative appeal is triggered, if the period during which the appellant may request an administrative appeal is 15 days or more.
+10 business days after the right to an administrative appeal is triggered, if the period during which the appellant may request an administrative appeal is 15 days or more.

 3.130.020 Timely and Adequate Notification of Right to Appeal Required.

-1. A. Timely and Adequate Notification Required.
-When there is a right to appeal an administrative act through an administrative appeal, the bureau, department or office must provide timely notice to appellant in accordance with Subsection 3.130.020 B.
+1. A. Timely and adequate notification required.
+When there is a right to appeal an administrative act through an administrative appeal, the bureau, department or office must provide timely notice to the appellant in accordance with Subsection B. below.

 1. 1.
 Be in writing;